On the quasi-isometric classification of locally compact groups: Towards a quasi-isometric classification of amenable hyperbolic groups

+The following was originally stated as a theorem by Hamenst\"adt in her PhD thesis \cite{Ham}, who told me to rather consider it as a conjecture:

 \begin{conj} Let $H$ be a purely real Heintze group.
-Then if a purely real Heintze group $L$ is quasi-isometric to $H$, it is isomorphic to $H$. \end{conj} In other words, the conjecture states that two purely real Heintze groups are quasi-isometric if and only if they are isomorphic.
-The formulation of the conjecture is convenient because it makes sense to assert that it holds for a given~$H$.
+If a purely real Heintze group $L$ is quasi-isometric to $H$, then it is isomorphic to $H$. \end{conj}

+In other words, the conjecture states that two purely real Heintze groups are quasi-isometric if and only if they are isomorphic.
+The non-symmetric formulation of the conjecture is convenient because it makes sense to assert that it holds for a given~$H$.
+Note that the same statement holds true for commability, by Corollary \ref{c_comix}.